nismod/household_microsynth/doc/Projection.md

 where postcodes are not found in the lookup, LSOA is set to UNKNOWN a small number of entries in the land registry data do not have postcodes, again LSOA is set to UNKNOWN

+Data is downloaded in monthly batches for all of England & Wales.

 ### Data Sources

 [HM Land Registry Open Data - Price Paid Data](http://landregistry.data.gov.uk/app/ppd/)